ebramcity/angular-i18n-pipe/README.md

 # I18nPipeDemo

 This project demonstrates a way to apply internationalization in Angular apps by implementing a custom pipe to tackle that.
+You can check my blog post about implementation steps [here](http://ebramcity.com/atwork/blog/2018/04/10/internationalization-using-custom-pipes-in-angular/)

 ## Base of project